bbauska/zombiePolitics/README.md

-severe disciplinary practices in public schools, many often find themselves vulner­ able and powerless as they are thrown into juvenile and adult courts or, even worse, into overcrowded and dangerous juvenile correctional institutions and sometimes adult prisons.
+severe disciplinary practices in public schools, many often find themselves vulner­ able and powerless as they are thrown into juvenile and adult courts or, even worse, into overcrowded and dangerous juvenile correctional institutions and sometimes adult prisons.</p>

-In this insufferable climate of increased repression and unabated exploitation, young people and communities of color become the new casualties in an ongoing war againstjustice, freedom, social citizenship, and democracy.
+<p>In this insufferable climate of increased repression and unabated exploitation,
+young people and communities of color become the new casualties in an ongoing war againstjustice, freedom, social citizenship, and democracy.
 Given the switch in public policy from social investment to a policy of testing, measurement, and pun­